Announcing v0.12.0 of step and step-ca

 change-pass subcommand to make that change.

 Issues & PRs always welcome.
-Or join us on gitter and help us build
+Or start a discussion and help us build